 The D3 Carbon is on the head of every Troy Lee Designs team rider.
 This was the helmet Semenuk was wearing when he won Joyride.
 This was the helmet Cam Zink was wearing when he stomped the flat drop backflip at the Red Bull Rampage this year.
 Peat, Hill, Fairclough, and Gwin all wear this helmet.
-If you are wondering what the world's best mountain bikers are wearing, the D3 Carbon is a popular choice.
+If you are wondering what some of the world's best mountain bikers are wearing, its the D3 Carbon.

 The D3 Carbon ranked high in our testing for comfort.
 The strategically placed interior chin bar shock pads set the stage for how precise the designers and athletes worked together.
-After the hot, humid days riding the bike park, the removable and washable line was important.
+After the hot, humid days riding the bike park, the removable and washable liner was important.
 The liner is built with Coolmax, and Dri-Lex moisture-wicking material was key to keeping the smell out and the coolness on point.
 The contoured 3D cheek pads fit anatomically and work perfectly.

 The fit is a component of comfort in a helmet, but every head is different.
 We feel that this helmet has all of the elements for comfort; however, it did not fit all of our testers perfectly.
-We came to the conclusion that it has a rounded shape rather than an oval shape.
+We concluded that it has a rounded shape rather than an oval shape.
 Our oval-headed testers upsized the helmet to get an appropriate front to back fit, which resulted in a slightly baggy side-to-side fit.
 If you have a round head, this is the helmet for you.
 If you are average to oval-headed, then you may want to try this helmet on before you buy.
 See our Buying Advice article for more discussion on fitting a full-face helmet.
-The good news is that the D3 is available in five sizes and getting the right fit is a lot more likely compared to a helmet that only comes in three sizes.
+The good news is that the D3 is available in five sizes, and getting the right fit is a lot more likely compared to a helmet that only comes in three sizes.